DigitalHarborFoundation/pi-portal-v1/src/lessons/css-colors.md

 ### Color Values

-There are several different options for setting color values.
+There are several different methods for setting color values.
 Since this applies to both text and background color, let's cover the three most common methods before moving on.

 #### Using Color Name Keywords